 Advanced identity verification stops fake or stolen identities from being used to open accounts or access systems.
 This capability is vital in mitigating identity theft, financial fraud, and related abuses.

 Verifying customer identities is a strict regulatory requirement (Know Your Customer, Anti-Money Laundering, etc.) across many industries.
-Effective identity verification helps businesses adhere to these laws, preventing penalties and bolstering overall security by deterring activities like money laundering and terrorist financing through the confirmation of legitimate users.
+Effective identity verification helps businesses comply with laws and avoid penalties.
+It also strengthens security by confirming legitimate users, deterring crimes like money laundering and terrorist financing.

 Knowing that a service verifies identities can boost end-user trust.
 People feel more secure on platforms prioritizing security.
 For businesses, IDV protects their reputation by mitigating fraud and unauthorized access.
 This trust is crucial for fintech apps, online marketplaces, telcos, and any platform dealing with sensitive data.